 const xpto = (): never => {throw new Error("Some Error")}

-Has you can see there are plenty of type to being with, and in the case of doubt you can set it to "any".
+Has you can see there is plenty of types to be with, and in the case of doubt you can set it to "any".

 const add = (a, b) => a + b;